aiweiw/fastText-PV/README.md

 ## References

-Please cite [1](#distributed-representations-of-sentences-and-documents) if using for PVDM.
+Please cite [1](#distributed-representations-of-sentences-and-documents) if using for PV-DM or PV-DBOW.

+### Distributed Representations of Sentences and Documents

 [1] Quoc V. Le, Tomas Mikolov, [*Distributed Representations of Sentences and Documents*](https://arxiv.org/abs/1405.4053)